 Immediately to the South of Lago di Ledro it's located a small chain in shape of a rocky castle named Caset-Corno ridge, belonging to the Prealpi Bresciane and Gardesane, sector Alpi di Ledro.
 A few summits are lined up along this ridge, amongst which the Northernmost one is Monte Corno m.
 1731.
 As the majority of the mountains located around Lago di Garda, this small range was directly involved in the fighting during the World War I, when the Italian and the Austro-Hungarian armies faced each other from the summits.

-The whole Caset-Corno ridge was used by the Italian troops as an observatory, in fact this small chain dominated the front line that stretched from Lago di Garda to Adamello peaks.
-Also Monte Corno was an outpost of the Italian army; its summit, where is located a big cross, is a wonderful panoramic terrace projected over Lago di Ledro and dominating the water mirror from the South-West.
+The whole Caset-Corno ridge was used by the Italian troops as an observatory, in fact this small chain is located above the WWI front line that stretched from Lago di Garda to the Adamello peaks.
+Also Monte Corno was an outpost of the Italian army; its summit, where is located a big cross, is a wonderful panoramic terrace projected over Lago di Ledro and overhanging the water mirror from the South-West.

 The Southern route from Lago di Ledro shows many reasons of interest: historical, environmental and scenic.